 As of the end of 2023, Côte d'Ivoire remains the world's leading producer and exporter of cocoa beans.
 However, cocoa cultivation is subject to several factors that have limited its growth in 2023.

-After surpassing two million tons during the period 2017-2022, thanks to increased yields linked to the introduction of new, more productive varieties and the entry into production of new plantations, production was recorded at 1,822,320 tons in 2023, a decrease of 22.7% compared to the previous year.
+After surpassing two (2) million tons during the period 2017-2022, thanks to increased yields linked to the introduction of new, more productive varieties and the entry into production of new plantations, production was recorded at 1,822,320 tons in 2023, down 22.7% compared to 2022.
 This is due to unfavorable climatic factors, particularly excessive rainfall in cocoa-growing areas.

-Furthermore, to promote remunerative farm gate prices, Côte d'Ivoire and Ghana have committed to limiting their production since 2021.
+Furthermore, to promote remunerative farm gate prices, Côte d'Ivoire and Ghana have committed to enhancing their cooperation in production since 2021.
 Thus, Côte d'Ivoire aims to limit its production to two million tons.
 Consequently, the government has reduced the distribution of seeds and is combating the development of plantations in classified forests.

-The quality of production has significantly improved since 2015 thanks to the control and monitoring system put in place, coupled with training in good agricultural practices.
+The quality of production has significantly improved since 2015 thanks to the control and monitoring system put in place, coupled with training for producers in good agricultural practices.

 2015